retroelec/T-HMI-C64/README.md

 Connections:

-- connect T-HMI IO16 to Arduino Y pin (yellow cable)
+- connect T-HMI IO16 to Arduino joystick Y pin (yellow cable)
-- connect T-HMI IO15 to Arduino X pin (white cable)
+- connect T-HMI IO15 to Arduino joystick X pin (white cable)
-- connect T-HMI VDD to Arduino V pin (red cable)
+- connect T-HMI VDD to Arduino joystick V pin (red cable)
-- connect T-HMI GND to Arduino G pin (black cable)
+- connect T-HMI GND to Arduino joystick G pin (black cable)
-- connect T-HMI IO18 to Arduino D pin (for D button, yellow cable)
+- connect T-HMI IO18 to Arduino joystick D pin (for D button, yellow cable)
-- optional: connect T-HMI IO17 to Arduino B pin to simulate pressing the space bar (for B button, white cable)
+- optional: connect T-HMI IO17 to Arduino joystick B pin to simulate pressing the space bar (for B button, white cable)

-Switch voltage to 3.3V on the Arduino module.
+Switch voltage to 3.3V on the Arduino joystick module.

 If you do not use an Arduino joystick or choose to use other pins on the development board, you may have to adapt the following constants in src/Config.h: